cmu-delphi/delphi-epidata/docs/api/v5-signals/va_respiratory.md

 ## Missingness and Privacy Suppression

-Counts fewer than 11 are suppressed by the VA for privacy and reported as `< 11`.
-These values are parsed as null during ingestion and approximated as 0 during geographic aggregation.
+Counts fewer than 11 are suppressed by the VA for privacy and reported as `< 11`; the source does not report true zero counts, so a suppressed value always represents 1-10 cases.
+These values are parsed as null during ingestion, and are only approximated as 0 when computing geographic aggregations — the underlying suppressed observations are not otherwise imputed.

 Higher-level cumulative totals are published only when all underlying locations report for a given date; if any location is entirely absent from that day's source file, the aggregate cumulative count is withheld.